 - Fine lines and wrinkles.

 - Age spots

 - Acne scars.

-Most People commonly have lasers applied to their full faces.
-However, the décolletage, neck, hands, and arms are also areas to treat.
+Most People commonly have lasers applied to their entire faces.
+However, the décolletage, neck, hands, and arms are also treated.

 Regarding textured acne scars, lasers are more helpful than any topical treatment.
-The reason behind that is the laser permits to go deep into the skin, which allows breaking up that scar tissue while no cream would be able to give similar results.
+The reason is that the laser permits it to go deep into the skin, which allows the break up of that scar tissue, while no cream would give similar results.

 Is the Fraxel laser safe?